getodk/javarosa/dag.md

 - Third phase (children), those triggered by the reference of any children of the new repeat group (see Evaluation of a set of triggerables)

 We have to remember that the DAG uses generic references as keys to index the set of triggerables triggered by them.
-This is the only viable option if we want to have a static DAG (one that gets build while parsing the form and then it remains unchanged) but it forces us to follow alternative strategies to evaluate triggerables belonging to repeat groups, because references for specific multiplicities wouldn't match any set of triggerables.
+This is the only viable option if we want to have a static DAG (one that gets build while parsing the form and then it remains unchanged), but it forces us to follow alternative strategies to evaluate triggerables belonging to repeat groups because references for specific multiplicities wouldn't match any set of triggerables.

 For this reason, triggerables related to repeat groups are evaluated in three phases, ensuring that no triggerable is triggered more than once, should it be matched in more than one phase.